 3.2 Liability in relation to carriage by another carrier:

 - Our liability: If we do have any liability to you for any act, omission, negligence, or default of any other carrier (whether or not you have a separate contract with that carrier) then our liability to you shall be as if we had carried you on and subject to these General Conditions of Carriage and that carrier were our sub-contractor.

 - Entitlement of the Other Carrier: Where you are carried by any other carrier for the whole or any part of a journey, you shall owe your obligations under these General Conditions of Carriage and any Special Conditions to that carrier as well as us, and that carrier shall be entitled in common with us to the benefit of any rights, remedies or limitations of liability which we have set out in these General Conditions of Carriage and any applicable Special Conditions.

 4. PASSENGER RESPONSIBILITIES

 4.1 You must check your ticket:

 You must check your ticket for errors as soon as you receive it.
-If your ticket was issued to you in person from our office or authorised person, then you should check your ticket at that time and bring any errors immediately to the attention of the person who issued the ticket to you.
-If your ticket was delivered to you by post or any other method, then you must inform us of any errors no later than 2 working days after you receive your ticket and, in any event, prior to the stated departure time of the service.
+You must inform us of any errors no later than 2 working days after you receive your ticket and, in any event, prior to the stated departure time of the service.
 If you fail to inform us of any errors at the required time, then your ticket will be assumed to be correct.
 We will correct any ticket which contains any errors which were not reasonably apparent if you tell us about those errors as soon as reasonably possible after you notice them and you give us reasonable justification for saying that an error was made.
 You must check the departure location and times shown as it is your responsibility to arrive at the correct stop for the stated time.

 4.2 You must travel with your ticket: